Requesting Software for Rice Classrooms and Labs

 This page describes the process for requesting software to be installed on Rice computers.
 It also provides a link to the request form for VDIs.

 Software requests for Registrar-managed classrooms and teaching labs are due to OIT in April of each year, and the software installed is set before the start of the academic year in August.
-A current list of the Windows and Mac software loads on classroom and lab computers can be found on the Learning Environments website.
+Faculty will receive an email in the spring for their software requests for the following academic year.
+Look online for current lists of the Windows software and Mac software loaded on classroom and lab computers.
 This list will change every fall so please do not assume if a piece of software was installed the previous year that it will be there again.

 In order to retain a stable environment throughout the academic year, there will be NO changes to the classroom or teaching lab software images during the academic year.
 These software images take months to build and verify that all of the pieces of software interact and work well together.
 For this reason, we cannot change the podium or teaching lab images once they are set as it might break another piece of software that a professor had planned on using to teach in the classroom.